jvefferson/eks-plus-rds-aurora-set-up/README.md

 to build EKS cluster.
 Run terraform init/apply.
 It takes about 12 minutes to complete.
 4. Create login.sh file to automatically run basic kubectl command.

+To install helm create helm.sh file
+To manually create helm chart we can use helm create command in VSC.
+Which we will have customized StatefullSet, HPA, Ingress, Service.